 I took my guitar with Xvive U2 attached out into the yard to see what the range really was, and to check what kind of sound levels my guitar practicing might be inflicting on my neighbours.
-I was at a good 30m from the building and through a couple walls, at various locations (sometimes without even line-of-sight) and still no drop-outs.
+Performed without a hitch, even at a good 30m from the building and through a couple walls.
+Tested at various locations, sometimes without even line-of-sight and still no drop-outs.

 I was both impressed by the range and also pleased to discover that my playing wouldn't be considered a public nuisance, even when cranked right up ;-)

 There were plenty of strong local Wi-Fi signals around (including my own) and none of these seem to have any impact on performance.